Fred Olen Ray: 2000s to present

-In 2001 he made the film Critical Mass.
+In 2001, he made the film Critical Mass.
 He later said he was a "Critical Mass kind of guy.
 I like to shoot things and blow stuff up.
 I also like comedies.
 Don't like erotic thrillers."

 He established a DVD company called Retromedia.
 Ray made a film called Bikini Airways "on a lark and it did really well", said Ray.
 This led to a series of Bikini films.

-In 2007 he reflected on his career:
+In 2007, he reflected on his career:

-Budgetary constraints notwithstanding, Ray has on occasion been able to attract A list actors to appear in his films.
-Two time Academy Award nominee Peter Fonda played Marshal Kane in the 2010 Ray film American Bandits: Frank and Jesse James.
+Budgetary constraints notwithstanding, Ray has, on occasion, been able to attract A-list actors to appear in his films.
+Two-time Academy Award nominee Peter Fonda played Marshal Kane in the 2010 Ray film American Bandits: Frank and Jesse James, while Golden Globe Award winner Christian Slater appeared in Ray's 2012 film Hatfields and McCoys: Bad Blood.
 One reviewer described American Bandits as perhaps "the most boring Jesse James film ever made".

 In 2017, he received a "Living Legend Award" at the Buffalo Dreams Fantastic Film Festival.

-In 2019 he produced and released Boggy Creek: The Series with director Henrique Couto at the helm.
+In 2019, he produced and released Boggy Creek: The Series, with director Henrique Couto at the helm.